 A copy of the pertinent section of enacted legislation is enclosed for your information (Appendix III).
-Copies of the public notice of this proposed amendment, which was given in the New York State Register on April 1, 2020, is also enclosed for your information (Appendix IV).
+Copies of the public notice of this proposed amendment, which were given in the New York State Register on April 1, 2020 and clarified on June 3, 2020, are also enclosed for your information (Appendix IV).
 In addition, responses to the five standard funding questions and standard access questions are also enclosed (Appendix V and VI, respectively).